Mold your development experience

 Glamorous Toolkit is the Moldable Development environment.
 It empowers you to make systems explainable through experiences tailored for each problem.

 Programming, exploring data, browsing APIs, knowledge management, log investigations, domain modeling are all part of the same continuum.
 They require dedicated tools, but those tools can come to you in an integrated experience that is specific to your context.
 This is the essence of Moldable Development.
-And this is what Glamorous Toolkit enables.
+And this is what Glamorous Toolkit makes practical.

 A single environment.
 Many applications